explosion/spaCy/website/docs/usage/rule-based-matching.md

 corpus of blog articles, and you want to match all mentions of "Google I/O" (which spaCy tokenizes as `['Google', 'I', '/', 'O'`]).
 To be safe, you only match on the uppercase versions, in case someone has written it as "Google i/o".
-You also add a second pattern with an added `{IS_DIGIT: True}` token – this will make sure you also match on "Google I/O 2017".
-If your pattern matches, spaCy should execute your custom callback function `add_event_ent`.

 ```python
 ### {executable="true"}